This course is only available for students in the BA International Studies programme who have passed Arabic 1 Beginners and Arabic 2 Pre-Intermediate.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Al-Kitaab Part Two, Third Edition (Book + DVD), Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi.
+Al-Kitaab Part Two, Third Edition with Companion Website, Kristen Brustad, Mahmoud Al-Batal, and Abbas Al-Tonsi.

 This course uses an integrated communicative language learning approach.
 Therefore, active participation in the classroom activities is essential for successful learning outcomes.